GERD diet: Foods to avoid to reduce acid reflux

 While people with acid reflux were once instructed to stick to bland foods, that’s no longer the case.
 There are many healthy and delicious foods you can eat if you have GERD, as well as many interesting ways to prepare them.

-Still, some foods are more likely to trigger reflux and heartburn.
-Reflux-triggering foods include:
+Still, some types of food are more likely to trigger reflux and heartburn.
+These are some of the most common foods that trigger reflux symptoms:

-- Chocolate, caffeine, onions, peppermint, carbonated drinks, and alcohol, which are all common heartburn triggers.
+- chocolate, caffeine, onions, peppermint, carbonated drinks, and alcohol often worsen heartburn symptoms.

 If you eat any of these foods regularly, try eliminating them to see if doing so reduces your reflux.
 Then you can try adding them back one by one.